I jolt awake at 2 am. I don’t look at the clock.

 Women Leaving Work

-I am not the only woman whose life and career have been significantly impacted by undiagnosed perimenopause symptoms.
+I’m not the only person whose life and career have been significantly impacted by undiagnosed perimenopause symptoms.
 And while my reasons for leaving my career were many, there are a lot of statistics popping up about the number of women who do leave their jobs, or don’t apply for the promotion, or reduce their hours, because of unmanageable symptoms in perimenopause and postmenopause.

 I suspect this is an underreported event, not just because of the shame of being past your prime, or whatever bullshit trope you want to insert here, but because most of us have no idea what perimenopause actually is and the significant impact it can have on some people’s lives.
 This must change.